wintercounter/ccss/web/docs/api-and-packages/babel-plugin-styled.md

 -   Converting prop names to short version;
 -   Converting values to short version.

-All-in-all, it is a huge performance boost to your application, and a significant size saving.
+All-in-all, it is a huge performance boost to your application, and a significant size saving, especially on long-term thanks to the extreme level of AtomicCSS extraction.

 ## Usage